 A Mercer University professor brought the world of flamenco to students in a weeklong lecture and workshop series.

-The Flamenco Art Workshop Series was created by Dr. Alana Alvarez, associate professor of Spanish.
-The series featured flamenco dancer and visual artist Elena Moro, who presented a lecture on the origins and influences of flamenco and led workshops teaching students how to photograph flamenco as well as dance basic flamenco steps.
+The Flamenco Art Workshop Series was created by flamenco dancer and visual artist Elena Moro and brought to Mercer by Dr. Alana Alvarez, associate professor of Spanish.
+Moro presented a lecture exploring flamenco as an emotional language, expressed through music and dance, focusing on the emotions and cultural influences of flamenco.
+She also led workshops on storytelling through flamenco in photography, as well as a beginner level flamenco dance workshop.
 The series, held in January, ended with a performance by Moro titled “Hilos de Aire” at the McEachern Art Center, with student photography displayed in the building.

-Flamenco is a dance, song and musical genre rooted in Romani, Moor and Jewish communities in Spain.
+Flamenco is a dance, song and musical genre rooted in the Andalusia region of Spain, with Romani culture playing a central role, alongside Moorish, Jewish and local Andalusian traditions.
 It is defined by its use of “cante” (song), “toque” (guitar) and “baile” (dance) to create a style that emphasizes free-spirited expression, spontaneity and rhythmic footwork.

-Dr. Alvarez said she was inspired to create the series as a way to make cultural immersion more accessible to Mercer students.
+Dr. Alvarez said she was inspired to bring this project, created by Elena Moro, as part of a Culture at Mercer series as a way to make cultural immersion more accessible to students.

 She said students were interested in different aspects of the series, with some enjoying learning about flamenco dance and theory through the lecture and others being attracted to workshops that included photography and dance.